 Can’t Haves & Must Have’s

 Your licensing system should include pre-requisite product configurations.
 Instead of hiding items from the catalog that cannot be purchased until something else happens, have them greyed out and offer an explanation as to why.
-Maybe they didn’t realize their Hunter Ed number wasn’t on file.
-Or they didn’t know they needed a base hunting license to purchase a deer permit.
+Maybe a customer didn’t realize their Hunter Ed number wasn’t on file, or they didn’t know they needed a base hunting license to purchase a deer permit – this method of communication helps convey this information more clearly.

 - Find out what your licensing system allows for can’t have and must have logic.